cran-task-views/Econometrics/Econometrics.md

   Journal of Applied Econometrics and the Journal of Business & Economic Statistics data archives. `r pkg("AER")` and `r pkg("wooldridge")` additionally provide extensive sets of examples reproducing analyses from the textbooks/papers, illustrating various econometric methods.
+In `r pkg("pder")` a wide collection of data sets for "Panel Data Econometrics with R" (Croissant & Millo 2018) is available.
 The `r github("ccolonescu/PoEdata")` package on GitHub provides the data sets from "Principles of Econometrics" (4th ed, by Hill, Griffiths, and Lim 2011).
 - *Canadian monetary aggregates:* `r pkg("CDNmoney")`.